jeli2k/arc42_EcoRide/arc42/arc42-template-EN.md

 ![Level 3 of the Building Blocks Hierachy](images/level3-Page-3.jpg)

-getAllCars(): Returns a list of all cars in the system.
+**getAllCars()**: Returns a list of all cars in the system.
 The List < Car > shows that it returns a collection of Car objects.

-getCarById(carId): Retrieves a single car's details based on a unique identifier provided as carId.
+**getCarById(carId)**: Retrieves a single car's details based on a unique identifier provided as carId.

-addCar(newCar Car): Adds a new car to the system.
+**addCar(newCar Car)**: Adds a new car to the system.
 The parameter newCar is of type Car, meaning it expects an object that represents a car.

-updateCar(carID, car): Updates the details of an existing car.
+**updateCar(carID, car)**: Updates the details of an existing car.
 It requires the car's identifier and the new Car object that contains updated information.

-deleteCar(carID): Removes a car from the system using the car's identifier.
+**deleteCar(carID)**: Removes a car from the system using the car's identifier.

-getStats(carID): Fetches statistics related to a specific car, meaning performance or usage statistics.
+**getStats(carID)**: Fetches statistics related to a specific car, meaning performance or usage statistics.

-getInsurance(carID): Retrieves insurance information for a particular car.
+**getInsurance(carID)**: Retrieves insurance information for a particular car.

 At the bottom of the CarsController class, there is a reference to another component:

-carsService CarsService: This indicates that the CarsController relies on a service named CarsService, which contains the business logic needed to carry out the operations listed above.
+**carsService CarsService**: This indicates that the CarsController relies on a service named CarsService, which contains the business logic needed to carry out the operations listed above.

 On the right side of the diagram, there are two dashed lines labeled "RideManagementComponent", "Database", and "Charts", describing that CarsController interacts with these components or services:

-RideManagementComponent: This acts as part of the application responsible for managing ride details.
+**RideManagementComponent**: This acts as part of the application responsible for managing ride details.
 The CarsController is interfacing with it to get or set information related to rides for specific cars.

-Database: This represents the persistence layer, where CarsController will store and retrieve data.
+**Database**: This represents the persistence layer, where CarsController will store and retrieve data.

-Charts: This shows that the controller uses a charting service or component to visualize data, possibly for reporting or analytics purposes.
+**Charts**: This shows that the controller uses a charting service or component to visualize data, possibly for reporting or analytics purposes.